deejaygraham/sketchnoting-for-developers/draft.md

 , meander, spider web
 examples of layouts

-add decoration last - capture information in lulls or after add shading etc.
+add decoration last - capture information in lulls or after add shading etc. when speaker is off in the weeds use time to fill in bits or connect.

 Embrace your mistakes
 (examples)